nebula-group/nebula/README.md

 Practically, this can be used to incorporate biological networks/pathways to inform clustering solutions.

-Flexible sparsity parameters for multiple input data types allows for control over which datatypes need sparse vs rich feature selection.
+Flexible sparsity parameters for multiple input data types allows for control over which data types need sparse vs rich feature selection.

 ## Installation